darrenldl/oali/README.md

 Oali will handle encryption along with other chores automatically with the disk layout you picked in mind, such as
 - `/etc/crypttab` is set up only if the disk layout doesn't involve USB key
-- `/etc/fstab` is adjusted to disable USB key partitions if disk layout uses USB key
+- `/etc/fstab` is adjusted to disable USB key partitions if disk layout uses USB key so USB key can be unplugged safely after booting up

 #### Encryption specifics
 Oali uses `cryptsetup` for LUKS setup, and allows you to toggle boot and root partition encryption separately